Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/primary_additional_ip_concepts/guide.en-gb.md

 ---
-title: Concepts - Primary IP or Additional IP
+title: Concepts - Primary IP and Additional IP
 excerpt: Understand the differences between Primary IP and Additional IP addresses and their uses
 updated: 2025-07-25
 ---